oovz/expo-tts-test-app/README.md

 Future enhancements planned for this project:

+- [ ] Fix issues with android emulator not correctly initializing TTS
 - [ ] Support for storage of settings and preferences
 - [ ] Support for additional TTS engines
 - [ ] Support side by side comparison of voices